 A Random Walk Down Wall Street

-A Random Walk Down Wall Street by Burton Malkiel is an investment classic.
-It was first published in 1973 and is a great book for anyone wanting to learn about investing.
-It is now its 12th edition!
+A Random Walk Down Wall Street by Burton Malkiel [buy on Amazon] is an investment classic.
+It is a great book for anyone wanting to learn about investing.
+It is now its 13th edition!

 “A blindfolded monkey throwing darts at a newspaper’s financial pages could select a portfolio that would do just as well as one carefully selected by experts.”